-If you’re looking to quickly grow your knowledge, one easy way is to speed up your reading so you can charge through books, written material and even online articles (like this one!).
+If you're looking to quickly grow your knowledge, one simple way is to speed up your reading so you can charge through books, written material and even online articles (like this one!).
 Most people read at an average rate of 250 words per minute.
 At that rate, it would take you about six minutes to read this article.
 But with speed reading, you could cut that time in half.
 Just remember, the goal is to help you rapidly consume more information, not just zoom past words without fully comprehending their meaning.

 2. Focus on building a deeper understanding.

 Becoming smarter takes more than just absorbing information -- true wisdom comes from deeply understanding a subject.
 The most successful people consistently outpace everyone else because they're able to quickly learn new skills, adapt to changes and work both collaboratively and independently.

 They use a deep and meaningful knowledge of their world and a flexible mindset to understand problems and quickly come up with solutions.
 Their deep knowledge base gives them the foundation they need to perform.